-Perry's is proud to have 12 GIA Graduate Gemologists on staff, along with seven other employees currently enrolled in GIA classes.
-We employ at least one GG in every single one of our divisions, from Administration to Appraisals, Sales, and Custom Jewelry and Repair.
-No other jewelry store in North Carolina can match such an impressive team
+Perry's is proud to have eight GIA Graduate Gemologists on staff, along with seven other employees currently enrolled in GIA classes.

 GIA, or the Gemological Institute of America, is THE training authority in the American jewelry industry.
 To earn a Graduate Gemologist degree from the GIA, you must complete and pass five course studies and three lab classes, and then pass a comprehensive final exam.
 While you do earn a certificate of completion after each class or lab, you must complete and pass all eight (earning eight separate certificates) to earn the degree of Graduate Gemologist.